 LASIK is a surgical procedure used to reshape the cornea and improve visual acuity.
-The surgery takes just a few minutes to complete, but it involves medications, sophisticated and sterile equipment, and talented surgeons.
-As a result, it does come with associated fees.
+The surgery takes just a few minutes to complete, but it involves medications, sophisticated equipment, and talented surgeons.

 Vision Service Plan, a vision health insurance company, reports that LASIK costs can vary.
 On the cheaper end, patients can expect to pay $1,000 per eye.
 On the high end, they can expect to pay more than $3,000 per eye.
 Those fees often include:

 - Pre-surgery care.

 - The surgery, including any medications given as part of the surgery.